 Loops

-The types of loop graphics include:
+The primary types of loop graphics are:

 - Flow-volume loop